Managing serious defaulters (MSD) for specific customer groups: SPT (Specialist Personal Tax)

 Process for handling cases referred to SDMU

-All referrals are now made using the PDAC, including those retained within the business.
+All referrals are now made using NPPS, including those retained within the business.

 Process for handling MSD cases retained within Specialist PT